 By Kadambari M. Wade

-One year ago, Stephen Paddock opened fire on the Route 91 Harvest Music Festival from the 32nd Floor of the Mandalay Bay Hotel.
-One nondescript killer, a man who fit no known profile of a mass murderer, prior to or since the events of October 1, 2017, managed, in the space of minutes, to let off more than 1,100 rounds of gunfire.
+On Oct.
+1, 2017, Stephen Paddock opened fire on the Route 91 Harvest Music Festival from the 32nd Floor of the Mandalay Bay Hotel.
+One nondescript killer, a man who fit no known profile of a mass murderer, prior to or since the events of that fateful evening, managed, in the space of minutes, to let off more than 1,100 rounds of gunfire.

 It was enough to kill 58 people and cause physical injuries and unknown, irreparable harm to 869 others.
 There were 413 gunshot or shrapnel injury victims, 360 people sustained injuries other than from gunshot or shrapnel, and 96 were identified as “having sustained other injuries where the type of injury sustained was unable to be confirmed,” in the Las Vegas Metropolitan Police Department’s final “Criminal Investigative Report of the 1 October Mass Casualty Shooting.”